How do I make my monthly Chapter 13 plan payment to the Trustee?

 A collection agency that I listed on my bankruptcy papers keeps calling me and threatens to garnish my wages.
 I thought this would all stop when I filed.
 What can I do?

 If you are contacted by a creditor, inform them that you are in a Chapter 13 bankruptcy case and give them your case number and your attorney’s name and address.
 Then tell your attorney the name of the creditor who contacted you.

 What happens if I miss payments to the Trustee?
 What if I have an emergency?
 What if my payment will be late?

 You cannot miss any payments to the Trustee.
 The trustee is not allowed to give you permission to miss payments or to make delinquent payments.
 If you have a change in your financial circumstances, you should notify your attorney at once.
 Your attorney can re-evaluate your financial situation and if appropriate, modify your plan to reflect these changed circumstances.
 This process can take several weeks, so be sure to contact your attorney immediately if you foresee any problems making your payments.

 My Plan says I must send any tax refunds to the Trustee.
 Could you explain that?

 Chapter 13 requires you to pay all “disposable income” into your bankruptcy plan.
-This includes any tax refunds.
-If you have a tax refund, any amount more than $1,000 must be sent to the Trustee.
-If you receive an Earned Income Tax Credit or an Additional Child Tax Credit, you may be entitled to retain an additional amount of your tax refund.
+This can include tax refunds.
 Speak with your attorney before spending any tax refund.